Embedded surfaces with infinite cyclic knot group: Introduction

 \subsection{Acknowledgments}

 We thank Peter Teichner for pointing out a mistake in a previous version of this work and for stressing the importance of~$(-t)$-Hermitian forms in the proof of Theorem~\ref{thm:HyperbolicIntersectionForm}.
-We are indebted to anonymous referees for several very useful suggestions which helped us to significantly improve the exposition and simplify some proofs.
+We are indebted to anonymous referees for several very useful suggestions which helped us to improve the exposition and simplify some proofs.
 We thank Lisa Piccirillo for helpful discussions, and \.{I}nan\c{c} Baykur and Nathan Sunukjian for discussions on their stabilisation theorem, which helped us when writing the appendix.
 Part of this work was completed while the authors were visitors at the Max Planck Institute for Mathematics in Bonn.
+MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.
+In the published version of this article, Theorems~\ref{thm:RimSurgeryClosedIntro} and~\ref{thm:RimSurgeryIntro} are stated for $n$-roll $1$-twist rim surgeries for $n \in \Z$.
+For $n \neq 0$, in general, $n$-roll $1$-twist rim surgery need not preserve the knot group of a $\Z$-surface~\cite{Teragaito}, and so these theorems were incorrect as stated.
+The statements and proofs remain valid for $n=0$, i.e. for $1$-twist rim surgery.
+We are grateful to Yujie Lin for bringing this error to our attention.